bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 Steps:

 - A. Move green password / downgrade protection jumper to Bootblock pins (E14 BB).
-E14 BB is important!
+E14 BB is important, fpt write access will not be obtained without this jumper!
 Move the ME FDO jumper from its current 2 pins to the other enabled write position.
 - B. Boot to DOS using the USB stick.
 - C. Back up your current BIOS chip as instructed above, you must do this by running [cd IMET8; backup 11] command.
 A single BIOS file backup alternative is [FPT.EXE -d BACKUP.BIN], but you do want to use the DOS backup script provided in IMET8 since it will help to save every BIOS area separately.
 - D. Run MEBLAST to create the un-initialized ME region (MEBLAST J6Y_0396.bin) - same as in Section 2